Iankimble/BLCH_Python/ProjectPrompts.md

 Your file should be formatted as an MD file.
 Similar to the assignment from yesterday.

+# About your project
+You will design and develop your very own orginal program application.
+Your program should take in a user's input or commands, perform at least three (3) different types of functionality on the user input data, and then out put some type of data.

+(By functionality, it should be able to do any of the things we've learned in class such as loops, conditionals, data casting, etc. )

 **DO NOT PUT LIMITS ON YOURSELF OR WHAT YOU CAN DEVELOP** whatever you elect to design, you can do it with Python.